decretist/Dissertation/Chapter2/chapter2.md

 of Part I was not necessarily the same as the Gratian of Part II or Part III.
-(And in point of fact, the Gratian of Part III, the compiler of *de Consecratione*, is very unlikely to have been the same as the Gratian of Parts I and II.)
-Furthermore, nothing logically excludes the possibility that Winroth and Noonan are both right and that the Gratian of the first-recension version of Part I is not necessarily the same as the Gratian of the second-recension version of Part I, and so on through all the possible permutations and combinations of recensions (first and second) and parts (I, II, and III).[^9]
+(And in point of fact, the Gratian of Part III, the compiler of *de Consecratione*, is very unlikely to have been the same as the Gratian of Parts I and II since the treatise was such a late addition to the *Decretum*.)
+Furthermore, nothing logically excludes the possibility that Winroth and Noonan are both right and that the Gratian of the first-recension of Part I is not necessarily the same as the Gratian of the second-recension of Part I, and so on through all the possible permutations and combinations of recensions (first and second) and parts (I, II, and III).[^9]

-Long before the discovery of the first recension in the late twentieth century, however, the first twelfth-century readers of the *Decretum* were distinctly aware of the limited extent to which it could be thought of as the work of a single author.
+Long before the discovery of the first recension in the late twentieth century, however, the first twelfth-century readers of the *Decretum* were aware of the limited extent to which it could be thought of as the work of a single author.
 Even early readers, such as Stephen of Tournai and the author of the *Summa Parisiensis*, who implicitly endorsed the single author theory by subsuming the